 We arrive at several interesting results.
 First, we provide evidence that stress-tested banks reduce lending for specific loan types, as shown by the difference-in-differences specification.
-For instance, the corporate loans by the stress-tested banks fall by 24 p.p. relative to non-stress tested banks, as shown by figure 1.
-Second, using the stress-test exposure specification, the results show that highly-exposed banks reduce consumer loans and increase their share of bank loans.
-Hence, our evidence suggests that the stress testing framework leads highly-exposed banks to reduce riskier loan types (consumer loans).
+For instance, the corporate loans by the stress-tested banks fall by 24 p.p. relative to non-stress tested banks, as illustrated in Fig. 1.
+Second, using the stress-test exposure specification, our results show that highly-exposed banks reduce consumer loans and increase their share of bank loans.
+Hence, our evidence indicates that the stress testing framework leads highly-exposed banks to reduce riskier loan types (consumer loans).

-In a second step, we measure the change in credit risk by analysing the non-performing loans and show that stress-tested banks experience higher credit risk.
+In a second step, we measure the change in credit risk by analysing non-performing loans and show that stress-tested banks experience higher credit risk.

-In addition, we conjecture that due to the vast size of the EU banking system, there are noticeable differences among countries due to sovereign credit risk.
+In addition, we conjecture that due to the vast size of the EU banking system, there are noticeable sovereign credit risk differences aacross countries.
 Therefore, we also control for the banks that are based in the GIIPS (Greece, Italy, Ireland, Portugal, and Spain) region.
-Overall, we find that stress-tested banks from the GIIPS region reduce loans and experience higher levels of credit risk.
+Overall, we find that stress-tested banks from the GIIPS region reduce loans and are subject to higher levels of credit risk.

 Our findings highlight several policy implications.
-Although the stress testing framework main goal is to uphold financial stability, we show that it that it may inadvertently reduce corporate and consumer loans, thereby damaging economic activity.
-The result may seem undesirable, but empirical evidence suggests that other banks substitute the stress-tested banks and become primary lenders (Cortés et al., 2020; Chen et al., 2017).
-The literature documents a reduction in the effectiveness of stress testing as a macroprudential regulatory tool in recent years.
+Although the stress testing framework main goal is to uphold financial stability, we show that it that it may inadvertently reduce corporate and consumer loans, thereby severaly disrupting economic activity.
+The result may seem undesirable, but some empirical evidence suggests that other banks substitute the stress-tested banks and become primary lenders (Cortés et al., 2020; Chen et al., 2017).
+Notably, the banking and finance literature has documented a reduction in the effectiveness of stress testing as a macroprudential regulatory tool in recent years.
 Nonetheless, our analysis yields mixed results, as our evidence demonstrates a reduction in the effectiveness of the stress tests for certain loan types.
 Consequently, regulators must remain vigilant on the effectiveness of the stress testing framework.

-The results of stress-tested banks from the GIIPS region show that banks reduce loans and face higher levels of credit risk.
-Regulators may thus need to consider whether the implementation of the stress testing framework can be developed to be more lenient for these samples of banks domiciled in the GIIPS region.
+The results of stress-tested banks based in the GIIPS region show that banks reduce loans and face higher levels of credit risk.
+Regulators may thus need to consider whether the implementation of the stress testing framework can be developed to be more lenient for the banks domiciled in the GIIPS region.

 The rest of the paper is organised as follows.
-Section 2 reviews the related literature on the effects of stress testing on bank lending and credit risk which primarily focuses on the U.S economy.
-Section 3 and 4 outlines the data and methodology.
+Section 2 reviews the related literature on the effects of stress testing on bank lending and credit risk which primarily focuses on the U.S. Section 3 and Section 4 outline the data and methodology, respectively.
 In Section 5, we present our empirical results.
 Section 6 provides the robustness tests and some policy recommendations are discussed.
 Finally, Section 7 concludes.

-2. Literature Review
+2. Literature review